dartmouth-cs98/18w-si32/docs/getting-started/README.md

 (see the [API Reference](../api-reference/README.md)), but for this simple strategy this is all we will ask about the game each turn.

-We now issue commands based on the start of the game.
+We now issue commands based on the state of the game.
 We loop over all the cells where we have units, and use the helper method `move_towards(from_position, to_position)` to create a command that moves all of our units at `cell.position` (our `from_position`) towards `enemy_hives[0].position` (our `to_position`).
-We can only move one cell at a time, so this method creates a move one step in the right direction, and returns it.
-The method only returns a command if the move is possible, so it is a good idea to check if a command was returned before appending it to our commands array.
+We can only move one cell at a time, so this method generates a move one step in the right direction.
+Command generation methods, like `move_towards()`, are smart, and will only generate valid commands, Thus, if you specify parameters that constitute an invalid movement, the invocation will effectively be ignored.

 And that's it.
-We return our commands for that turn, and the game server handles them along with the moves of the other player(s) to update state.
+We issue our commands for this turn, and the game server handles them along with the moves of the other player(s) to update the game state.
 Then it sends the bots the new state and our bots do it all over again (though a real bot would likely do different things based on what the new state looks like).

 ## Replays and Debugging